LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 ## Importing the new annotations to the dataset

 Importing annotations to a dataset does the following:
-- convert the given annotation files into the childproject standard format (csv) and nomenclature (ie using unified labels such as CHI / FEM / MAL / OCH etc).
+- convert the given annotation files into the childproject standard format (csv) and nomenclature (ie using unified labels such as CHI / FEM / MAL / OCH etc.).
 - store information about each annotation file such as the recording it is linked to, the onset offset in the audio and so on ([see the documentation](https://childproject.readthedocs.io/en/latest/format.html#annotations-index){:target="_blank"}) in the annotation index.

 This can be done with the command line or with the python API.
 Here we will use the API as it will be easier to just call one python script doing all the work.